mwehner2022/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 # **Purpose**
 The purpose of this assignment was to help Hewlett Packard prepare for the “Silver Tsunami” as many of their current employees are reaching retirement age.
-Using the cvs data files provided by Hewlett Packard, I analyzed the files in PGAdmin creating tables to discover and display the needed information then saved it to a readable format.
+Using the CSV data files provided by Hewlett Packard, the files were analyized in PGAdmin.
+Tables were created to discover and display the needed information then saved to a readable format.

 ## **Goal**
 - Retrieve the number of retiring employees by title